Life might be nicer if everything was fair all the time. If it were, however, life wouldn’t be a challenge. We’d all probably end up bored.

-Yet in spite of this, it’s hard not to get stuck on money.
+Yet despite this, it’s hard not to get stuck on money.
 We live in a physical, material world.
 Money is also easy to measure.

 Charity consists of more than donating money.
-The Osteens encourage this view, for example, being generous with others with your time.
-As far as I can tell, encouraging others in their purpose and mission in life is, perhaps, one of the greatest acts of charity.
+The Osteens encourage this view, for example, by being generous with others with your time.
+As far as I can tell, encouraging others in their purpose and mission is perhaps one of the greatest acts of charity.